Single mothers are incredibly resilient. I should know, I was raised by one.

 Ratings sites like Canstar, an Australian Financial Comparison site, can help you understand which bank or financial advisor might work best for you.
 The site provides rankings and insight into experience of others to help inform your decision.
 When you’ve shortlisted some, meet with them all.
 Then you can decide what’s right for you and your personal circumstances.

-5. What to do next
+5. What to do next in your mission for home ownership

 One of the most important pieces of advice I can offer is to establish how much you would have to pay per fortnight or monthly for a home loan – with interest.
 Once you’ve got this established, work to put aside the gap between what you are currently paying in rent and the anticipated mortgage repayments into a savings account.